CLCStriders/striders/pages/training.md

 Meet at 6.30pm, CLC Health & Fitness Centre

 This is a 4 or 6 mile sociable run in groups, at paces from about 6.5 to 9.5 minute/miles (approx. 4 to 6 minute/km), each group with an experienced leader.
-We start and finish at the CLC sports centre, using well-lit pavements around Cheltenham in the winter months, and Pittville Park and the Racecourse in the summer.
+We start and finish at the CLC Health & Fitness Centre, using well-lit pavements around Cheltenham in the winter months, and Pittville Park and the Racecourse in the summer.

 We change the route every few weeks but examples are: